SEO or Online Community Business Seminar – May 25th, 9AM CST

 Schedule an SEO Audit

-In order to get an idea of what is attractive about your content to the web crawlers, you need to take a thorough examination of what you are presenting.
+To understand what’s attractive about your content to the web crawlers, you need to thoroughly examine what you are presenting.
 See where your content ranks among competitors in a search, learn where links to your site exist elsewhere on the web, and discover any gaping holes in your website where better SEO practices could be used.

 In doing a thorough audit, all keywords will be analyzed and assigned a value, according to words the web crawlers are finding that users are entering and set against how many other pages also contain those keywords.
 You will see value increase or decrease when paired with related words as well.